Tools

 ## Flow Control with goto

-Tools can control the flow by returning a `goto` property in their state update.
+Tools can control the flow by setting the `goto` property directly on the state object.
 This allows tools to programmatically jump to a specific node by setting `state.goto` to the target node ID.
 This is useful for dynamic flow control based on runtime conditions.

 ### Basic goto Usage